lucas-kacz/Starton_IDCar/README.md

 Include a brief demonstration of the use of Starton or its partners iExec, BNB Chain, NodeReal, or Ledger.
 The more you use partner technologies, the more points you will earn.
 Example: Use the Starton API on the BNB Chain blockhain.
 You have used two partners. </aside>

-API Starton : to mint the NFTs on the blockchain
+Starton : We used Starton to deploy our smart contracts and test them directly on the website.
+It helped us a lot to see if our code was working as planned and made us save a lot of time.

-BNB Chain to store the NFTs
+We deployed our smart contracts on the BNB Chain Testnet due to its speed and low transaction cost compared to the Ethereum blockchain.